Dark-AQwarior/LivenessAuthentication/README.md

 1. Create a video of yourself, walking around your space for 20-30 seconds.
     Store it inside videos folder with a name real.mp4.

-2. Then, hold the real.mp4 folder against your laptop/computer's camera (do not show your real face to cam for best results) Record another video in the above manner.
+2. Then, hold the real.mp4 video against your laptop/computer's camera.
+    Tip: Do not show your real face to the camera for best results.
+    Record another video in the above manner.
 Save it in this same folder with a name fake.mp4
 ```